 Industrial Hygiene deals with the recognition, evaluation and control of hazards.
-It has broad application including sampling and analysis, toxicology, ionizing and non-ionizing radiation (uv light, lasers, microwaves), noise & acoustics, indoor air quality, engineering & ventilation controls, respiratory protection, etc. During the early years at Copolymer, OSHA was promulgating new regulations on acrylonitrile (1980), asbestos (1988) and butadiene (1997).
+It has broad application including sampling and analysis, toxicology, ionizing and non-ionizing radiation (uv light, lasers, microwaves), noise & acoustics, indoor air quality, engineering & ventilation controls, respiratory protection, etc. During my early years at the Copolymer Baton Rouge, LA facility, OSHA was promulgating new regulations on acrylonitrile (1980), asbestos (1988) and butadiene (1997).
 We began with stack sampling, air monitoring and lachrymator complaints and became a Certified Industrial Hygienist in 1990.

-A Negative Exposure Assessment (NEA) enables termination of monitoring and reduced isolation, ventilation and respirator requirements according to the asbestos regulations.
-This is an opportunity for abatement contractors to reduce liability and to improve productivity and competitive position.
+A Negative Exposure Assessment (NEA) enables termination of monitoring and isolation, ventilation and respirator requirements according to the asbestos regulations.
+This is an opportunity for abatement contractors to reduce cost and liability and to improve productivity and competitive position.
 The competent person certifies that subsequent activities closely resemble the job for a 12-month period.
-Personnel exposures are geometrically distributed, so it is usually difficult to look at the data and say that there is a statistically reliable high degree of certainty that employees will not be overexposed.
+Personnel exposures are geometrically distributed, so it is usually difficult to simply look at the data and say that there is a statistically-reliable high degree of certainty that employees will not be overexposed.
+A statistically-based negative exposure assessment provides that assurance.
 Contact me for additional information.

-We are required to accumulate Certification Maintenance Points to maintain our CIH; free CM point opportunities can be found here.
+We are required to accumulate Certification Maintenance Points to maintain our CIH; follow this link to free CM point opportunities.